All BCI Chapters are led by an elected voluntary board. The current USA Chapter Board is as follows:

 Brian holds a BS from the United States Air Force Academy and a MS from the Joint Military Intelligence College.
 Brian is certified as a Member of the Business Continuity Institute (MBCI) and is also certified by the Disaster Recovery Institute as a Master Business Continuity Professional (MBCP).

-Treasurer and Executive Director: Eric Staffin, FBCI, CISSP
+Treasurer: Eric Staffin, FBCI, CISSP

 Eric Staffin is the Chief Risk Officer for S&P Capital IQ.
 He is responsible for a broad range of activities across the business and risk management lifecycles, and brings more than 25 years of enterprise resiliency, oversight and control, compliance governance, incident management, operations, and service delivery experience to his current role.